mneiferbag/javascript-examples/README.md

 ## Node

 To check if any module in a project is outdated use `npm outdated`.
-To update all dependencies after making changes to `package.json`, use `npm update`.
+To update all dependencies use `npm update`.

 ## Links